fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Hadith from Abu Huraira:
 > Anyone who owns gold or silver that he doesn't pay zakat on it, that zakat will turn into fire that will be used to burn his sides in a day that will stretch to 50 thousand years.
 Then he will see whether he will go to Heaven or Hell.

 There are different interpretations.
-There is clearly evidence that for some people the Day of Judgement will be a very difficult and long.
+There is clearly evidence that for some people the Day of Judgement will be a very difficult and long day.

+Hadith:
+> Whoever wants to see the day in vivid detail as if you are looking at it, let him read Shamsu Qubirat and Fatarat.

+The sun is rolled up, stars are diminished, mountaines are moving in motion, when all realtionships are broken and suspended, when all animals will be gathered together, when oceans will become flames, when souls are paired up, when a child that was killed will be asked why was she killed and buried alive, when your scrolls that remained hidden are made public. when the sky is peeled away, when the fire is set ablaze, Jamah is brought close.
+On that Day every soul will have in front of him what that souls prepared for the Day of Judgement.

+People will run around and they will not care about their brothers, wives or relatives.
+People will be silent, they will not be allowed to speak.
+Only walking feat or mumbling will be heard.
+Only prophets will be allowed to speak that Day.

 ### Heaven will split open